microsoft/ChakraCore-wiki/Building-ChakraCore.md

 You may need to setup [Homebrew](http://brew.sh/) to install additional dependencies.

-To build ChakraCore on OS X: (requires OSX 10.8+ and XCode 7.0)
+To build ChakraCore on OS X: (requires OSX 10.8+, XCode 7.0, and Python 2)

 * Install dependencies.
 	* ```xcode-select --install```